Zakar98k/fushigi/content/about/_index.md

 ## print("hello world")
 Hey there 👋.
 I’m Zach.

 I’m a (soon-graduating) highschool student who loves coding, gamedev, and programming.
-I don’t usually have to worry about what to do during free-time, because I have so much hobbies.
+I'm the type of person who doesn’t really have to worry about what to do during free-time, since I have plenty of hobbies.
 Some of these are:

 {{< keywordList >}}
 {{< keyword >}} Game-Development {{< /keyword >}}